 Moving further afield, we occasionally drive to and cycle from Hemswell, Horncastle, Bardney and Brigg or take one of rides published on North Lincolnshire’s web site .
 Alternatively you may like to ride from Louth or over on the coast in East Lindsey and N.E.
-Lincs on try the Humber Bank and the Bridge .
+Lincs on try a costal path ride or the Humber Bank and the Bridge .

 Gordon welcomes suggestions for future rides and is happy to answer questions from U3A members.
 Please call 01673 844222 / 07948881121 or click here to send an email

 We start below with the Local and Woodland Rides and gradually move on to longer or more distant rides

 Market Rasen circular (9/10 km) about 7 miles

 The ride is circular from the Market Place in Rasen.

 Ride on the cycle path along the A631 to the Post Office in Middle Rasen.
 Turn right into Low Church Road and north through Middle Rasen.
 At the edge of the village take the Low Lane (a green lane / bridleway if dry) or stay on the road up to Prospect Farm then take Skinners Lane down to the main A46 where we turn north using the narrow cycle path.

 At the top of the rise and some 200 meters beyond the road side milestone, we cross and enter the Middle Rasen plantation (forestry commission) 1st gateway .
 Using the firm paths and the forest road we pass through the wooded area over Nova Scotia Bridge and on to the Walesby Road.
 The ride continues into Market Rasen on the Walesby Road, turning right at Waterloo Road toward Queen Street and the town centre.

 Why not stop at Jossels for a cuppa before dispersing!